CodeMonkey80s/ApexLegendsScoreboardsParser/README.md

 After running `php bin/console app:scoreboards-process`:

-_This command processes all scoreboards images from directory defined inside `.env` and sends them to Google Vision OCR._
+_This command processes all scoreboards images from directory defined inside `.env` and sends them to Google Vision OCR.
+Data returned by the API is written into the `data.json` file._

 ```
 $ php bin/console app:scoreboards-process